flowsydev/flowsy-net-repository-core/README.md

 ## IEntityTranslation
 Interface that shall be implemented by classes used as the translation for a given entity.
 Intended for applications with multi-lingual support.

+### Creating an Entity Translation
+Along with our main entities, we can create special entities to hold all the translatable properties required for each case.
 ```csharp
 // Entity
 public class Product : IEntity